Sunday, June 27, 2010

 20 Iceland

-B: When you put together the performers, composer, lyricists and backing vocalists here you get a team representing virtually every Icelandic entry over the last twenty years.
-Seems appropriate that they’re all in on an anthem called This Is My Life.
+B: When you put together the performers, composer, lyricists and backing vocalists here, you get a team representing virtually every Icelandic entry over the last 20 years.
+So it

 V: This makes Sweden redundant on every level.
 Flawless vocals from our blond(e) duo.